AjeyPaiK/AEP/README.md

 # AEP
 A python code to verify the asymptotic equipartition property for Bernoulli random sequences.

-To run the code, go to terminal and type:
+To run the code, open terminalin the folder containing the code and type:

 python3 AEP.py <length of each random bernoulli sequence> <No.of sequences to be sampled> <success probability (p)>